-In accordance with Government Auditing Standards, we have also issued our report dated January 31, 2023 on our consideration of the College's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated February 6, 2024 on our consideration of the College's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the College's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the College's internal control over financial reporting and compliance.

-January 31, 2023

-Management's Discussion and Analysis

-August 31, 2022 (Unaudited)
+February 6, 2024

+(A Component Unit of the County of Schenectady, New York) Management's Discussion and Analysis For the Years Ended August 31, 2023 and 2022 (Unaudited)

-This section of Schenectady County Community College's (the College) Annual Report presents management's discussion and analysis (MD&A) of the College's financial activity for the year ended August 31, 2022.
-This MD&A presents information for 2022 in comparison to 2021.
+This section of Schenectady County Community College's (the College) Annual Report presents management's discussion and analysis (MD&A) of the College's financial activity for the year ended August 31, 2023.
+This MD&A presents information for 2023 in comparison with 2022 and 2021.
 This MD&A is designed to focus on current activities, resulting changes, and currently known facts.
 Please read it in conjunction with the financial statements and the related footnotes.
 Responsibility for the completeness and fairness of this information rests with the College's management.